markjlyon/spaceopera/EPISODES.md

 ## SEASON TWO

+### EPISODE 02x18 -

+The Highguard halts their advance on neighboring star systems.

+Former Drago-Kadzai worlds near the core and far from USC, Keptra, and Chigru space go mysteriously dark.

+A dangerous individual returns.

 ### EPISODE 02x17 - CLOTHOID SPIRAL

 Unihabited worlds in inhabited systems have frightening new residents.

-Warlords begin their conquest of unmonitored former Dragon-Kadzai worlds.
+Warlords begin their conquest of unmonitored former Drago-Kadzai worlds.

 The Conclave makes a major announcement.